fmanimashaun/Steghub-DevOps-training/MEAN_stack_implementation/README.md

-# Implementing MERN Stack on AWS EC2 with Self-Hosted MongoDB: My Learning Journey
+# Implementing MEAN Stack on AWS EC2 with Self-Hosted MongoDB: My Learning Journey

-This README documents my personal experience setting up a MERN (MongoDB, Express, React, Node.js) stack application on an AWS EC2 instance for production, using a self-hosted MongoDB database.
+This README documents my personal experience setting up a MEAN (MongoDB, Express, Angular, Node.js) stack application on an AWS EC2 instance for production, using a self-hosted MongoDB database.
 I’ll share insights, challenges, and lessons learned throughout the process.

 ## Table of Contents